Kartchner Caverns Arizona State Park

-Inside the upper caverns of Kartchner, two main galleries the size of football fields are a kaleidoscope of color with 100-foot high ceilings dripping with multi hued stalactites and floors jutting up with matching stalagmites.
+Inside the upper caverns of Kartchner, two main galleries the size of football fields are a kaleidoscope of color with 100-foot high ceilings dripping with multi-hued stalactites, and floors jutting up with matching stalagmites.
 Giant white columns form where the two meet.
-Dainty white helictites\ translucent orange bacon, and shields of white calcite adorn this natural wonder.
+Dainty white helictites and translucent orange carbonate speleothems beckon the visitor, and shields of white calcite adorn this natural wonder.

 An extraordinarily thin stalactite, called a soda straw, hangs tenuously 21 feet 2 inches down from the cave's ceiling.
 Rare quartz needles forming "birdsnests," nitrocalcite "cotton," and an extensive array of brushite moonmilk appear only during cooler, wet seasons.

 In 1974 two young cave hunters began exploring a mountain range in southeastern Arizona they thought might reveal a cave.
 They found a sinkhole, felt warm, moist air from the tiny hole and crawled down through the muddy tunnels to discover a series of caverns.
 While elated, they also felt a deep sense of responsibility.
 This was a wonderful curse...and one that would drive everyone involved with this cave to extremes in their efforts to save it for years to come.

 Randy Tufts and Gary Tenen had to keep their secret pact for 12 years before Governor Bruce Babbitt was lured down into the rattlesnake-lined sinkhole.
 Then after clandestine meetings, onsite visits by blindfolded government employees and quiet work by the legislature, the cave was purchased by Arizona State Parks and the development of the Park began in 1988.